Class of 1983

 Laurie Alsentzer, BSN'83, is a physician with Old Harding Pediatric Associates in Nashville (2020).

-Leslie Hague Bouton, BSN’83, is in medical operations for MD², a group of concierge primary care clinics located across the U.S. (2018).
+Leslie Hague Bouton, BSN'83, is in medical operations with MD² in Bellevue, Washington, a group of concierge primary care clinics located across the U.S. (2018).

-Katie Kilbane Brennan, BSN’83, MSN’87, was quoted in a December 2020 VUMC Reporter story about Vanderbilt University Medical Center’s biennial Nursing Staff Bylaws Convention, the first to be held virtually.
-She is co-chair of the Bylaws Task Force.
+Katie Kilbane Brennan, BSN'83, MSN'87, was quoted in a December 2020 VUMC Reporter story about Vanderbilt University Medical Center's biennial Nursing Staff Bylaws Convention, the first to be held virtually.
+She is co-chair of the Bylaws Task Force and associate nursing officer at the VUMC primary care patient care center.

 Annette Stone Isaksen, MSN'83, is self-employed as a board-certified integrative health coach, using assessments and goals to help people feel empowered to make lasting lifestyle choices.
 She lives in Silverdale, Washington (2018).